CSS-challenges/challenge-2-solution/README.md

 For screens of 1024px and bigger, user should see three columns.
 This means, that there will be two gaps (two empty spaces between the three columns).
 So:
-- The card should be 33.33% minus the gap * 2 spaces, to distribute between 3 columns
+- The card should be 33.33% minus the gap * 2 spaces, to distribute among 3 columns

 <details>
 <summary>Check for the solution</summary>